-A biopsy is one of the more common diagnostic procedures performed in dogs and people.
+A biopsy is one of the more common diagnostic procedures performed in dogs.
 Skin biopsies provide valuable insight into the type of cells in an abnormal area of skin or a skin growth and whether the growth poses a more serious health threat to your pet.

 What is involved in a skin biopsy?